Own-Data-Privateer/hoardy-web/tool/README.md

     this is only allowed in combination with `--symlink` at the moment;
     for each source `PATH` file, the destination `--output` file will be replaced with a symlink to the source if and only if `stime_ms` of the source reqres is newer than `stime_ms` of the reqres stored at the destination file

-- caching, deferring, and batching:
-  - `--seen-number INT`
-  : track at most this many distinct generated `--output` values; default: `16384`;
-    making this larger improves disk performance at the cost of increased memory consumption;
-    setting it to zero will force force `hoardy-web` to constantly re-check existence of `--output` files and force `hoardy-web` to execute  all IO actions immediately, disregarding `--defer-number` setting
-  - `--cache-number INT`
-  : cache `stat(2)` information about this many files in memory; default: `8192`;
-    making this larger improves performance at the cost of increased memory consumption;
-    setting this to a too small number will likely force `hoardy-web` into repeatedly performing lots of `stat(2)` system calls on the same files;
-    setting this to a value smaller than `--defer-number` will not improve memory consumption very much since deferred IO actions also cache information about their own files
-  - `--defer-number INT`
-  : defer at most this many IO actions; default: `1024`;
-    making this larger improves performance at the cost of increased memory consumption;
-    setting it to zero will force all IO actions to be applied immediately
-  - `--batch-number INT`
-  : queue at most this many deferred IO actions to be applied together in a batch; this queue will only be used if all other resource constraints are met; default: `128`
-  - `--max-memory INT`
-  : the caches, the deferred actions queue, and the batch queue, all taken together, must not take more than this much memory in MiB; default: `1024`;
-    making this larger improves performance;
-    the actual maximum whole-program memory consumption is `O(<size of the largest reqres> + <--seen-number> + <sum of lengths of the last --seen-number generated --output paths> + <--cache-number> + <--defer-number> + <--batch-number> + <--max-memory>)`
-  - `--lazy`
-  : sets all of the above options to positive infinity;
-    most useful when doing `hoardy-web organize --symlink --latest --output flat` or similar, where the number of distinct generated `--output` values and the amount of other data `hoardy-web` needs to keep in memory is small, in which case it will force `hoardy-web` to compute the desired file system state first and then perform all disk writes in a single batch

-- `MIME` type sniffing; this controls the use of [the `mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this influeences generated file names because `filepath_parts` and `filepath_ext` depend on both the original file extension present in the URL and the detected `MIME` type of its content:
-  - `--sniff-default`
-  : run `mimesniff` when the spec says it should be run; i.e. trust `Content-Type` `HTTP` headers most of the time; default
-  - `--sniff-force`
-  : run `mimesniff` regardless of what `Content-Type`  and `X-Content-Type-Options` `HTTP` headers say; i.e. for each reqres, run `mimesniff` algorithm on the `Content-Type` `HTTP` header and the actual contents of `(request|response).body` (depending on the first argument of `scrub`) to determine what the body actually contains, then interpret the data as intersection of what `Content-Type` and `mimesniff` claim it to be; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain`
-  - `--sniff-paranoid`
-  : do what `--sniff-force` does, but interpret the results in the most paranoid way possible; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain or text/javascript`; which, for instance, will then make `scrub` with `-scripts` censor it out, since it can be interpreted as a script

-- file system path ordering:
-  - `--paths-given-order`
-  : `argv` and `--stdin0` `PATH`s are processed in the order they are given; default when `--keep`
-  - `--paths-sorted`
-  : `argv` and `--stdin0` `PATH`s are processed in lexicographic order
-  - `--paths-reversed`
-  : `argv` and `--stdin0` `PATH`s are processed in reverse lexicographic order; default when `--latest`
-  - `--walk-fs-order`
-  : recursive file system walk is done in the order `readdir(2)` gives results
-  - `--walk-sorted`
-  : recursive file system walk is done in lexicographic order; default when `--keep`
-  - `--walk-reversed`
-  : recursive file system walk is done in reverse lexicographic order; default when `--latest`

 ### hoardy-web import

 Use specified parser to parse data in each `INPUT` `PATH` into (a sequence of) reqres and then generate and place their `WRR` dumps into separate `WRR` files under `DESTINATION` with paths derived from their metadata.